This post is all about my family’s visit to our friend’s orange grove located north of San Diego, California.

 Did you know that you can leave the Valencia oranges on the tree for up to two years before picking them?
 Many of the large oranges we picked were there from last season.
 The skin thins out as the fruit continues to fill up with sweet juice.
 The harder fruits were left on the tree to be picked at a later excursion.

+We spent hours picking oranges, exploring the area, running around chasing dogs and eating oranges.
 Needless to say, we picked a van load full of oranges!